You heard it here first: nobody gives the best deals on Winter Shoes than Zappos and Amazon.

 Does the same trend hold true for specific categories of shoes?

 Indeed, it does.
 For winter shoes, you’ll get the best deals when you shop on Amazon followed by Zappos.
-Our current analysis on winter shoes reveals that Amazon.com only owns about 13% of the low-priced winter shoe share, but add in their seller marketplace, and Amazon edges out Zappos with a total of 36%.
+Our price data analysis on winter shoes reveals that Amazon.com owns about 13% of the low-priced winter shoe share.
+Add Amazon 3P marketplace sellers and Amazon edges out Zappos with a total of 36% share.
 Zappos claims 25% of the share.

-Zappos and Amazon are not only offering the lowest-priced shoes but the most dynamic, indicating that their prices are more competitive than any other retailers.
-In fact, the two companies had the highest number of price changes out of our entire analysis.
+Zappos and Amazon are not only offering the lowest-priced shoes but also doing the most dynamic pricing.
+This indicates that their prices are more competitive than other retailers.
+In fact, the two companies had the highest number of price changes.

-Amazon alone dominated this data set, changing its pricing more often than Shoes.com, Kohl’s, Walmart, Macy’s, Jet and Backcountry combined.
-Zappos had more prices than Amazon still, coming in as the most competitive seller in terms of price changes.
-No wonder Amazon and its subsidiary are attracting more customers with high price competitiveness.
+Amazon dominated changing its prices more often than Shoes.com, Kohl’s, Walmart, Macy’s, Jet and Backcountry combined.
+Zappos had more price changes than Amazon, coming in as the most competitive seller in terms of price changes.
+No wonder Amazon and its subsidiary are attracting more customers!

-If you are a retailer who sells directly on your website, one option for gaining extra customers is to go head to head with Zappos or Amazon, a strategy that may not be feasible for everyone.
-Since Amazon’s seller market alone owns nearly a quarter of the low-priced footwear, merchants may also consider putting their products on that platform to help boost sales.
+If you are an retailer, one option to gain market share is to go head to head with Zappos or Amazon, a pricing strategy that may not be feasible for everyone.
+Since Amazon’s seller market alone owns nearly a quarter of the low-priced footwear, merchants may also consider putting their products on the Amazon platform to help boost sales.

-With all this data in front of us, it’s no wonder the two sister companies are occupying the top two positions in price competitiveness and lowest priced products in multiple footwear categories.
+With all this competitive pricing data in front of us, it’s no wonder the two sister companies are occupying the top two positions in price competitiveness spectrum with lowest priced products in multiple footwear categories.